 2. Impaired Stress Response

-Ruttle et al. concluded that a disruption in biological responses is another health effect of chronic stress and high cortisol levels in children.
+Ruttle et al. further concluded that a disruption in biological responses is another critical health effect of chronic stress and high cortisol levels in children.

 3. Behavioral Problems

 Stress and cortisol seem to affect the mental health of children as well.
-Irregular cortisol production pattern also correlates with behavioral problems in children.
+Irregular cortisol production patterns also correlate with behavioral problems in children.

-Ruttle et al. theorized that the body eventually adapts to long-term stress caused by behavioral problems such as aggression or depression.
+Ruttle et al. theorized that the body eventually adapts to long-term stress caused by behavioral problems like aggression or depression.

 4. Learning Impairments

-Another profound mental health impact of stress and high cortisol levels in children involves learning abilities.
+Children experiencing chronic stress and elevated cortisol levels may suffer significant impairments in their learning abilities.
 A study by Suor et al. showed that children living in low-income households who endure family instability and emotionally distant caregivers are at risk of developing learning difficulties or impaired cognitive abilities due to higher levels of cortisol.

 The researchers compared cortisol levels with executive functions.
 They found out that children with higher cortisol levels have lower executive functions than children with normal cortisol levels.